It’s Saturday night and the sun’s been down for hours.

 And how you feel correlates to your overall happiness.

 My suggestion would be to make sure you pass up on all dates.
-Wait it out and let time do it’s part.
+If you want your ex back that’s cool, I can show you how to do that, but wait it out and let time do it’s part.
 This may take weeks or months, that’s ok.
 You have one body and one mind for the rest of your life.
 You don’t get another one.
 Let it all renew.

 For now, focus on making yourself happy, give yourself time to heal, and do your best not to think about your ex.